tari-project/tari/RFC/src/RFC-0201_TariScript.md

 It is the opinion of the author that there is no reason why Mimblewimble cannot be extended to include scripting.

-## Tari script - a basic motivation
+## Tari script - a brief motivation

 The essential idea of Tari script is as follows: